steno-aarhus/research/about/quarto.md

 files.

 Quarto includes many built-in accessibility features, such as adding alternative text to images, ARIA labels, and semantic HTML.
-And since it generates static HTML files with no dynamic elements, it is much easier for screen readers and other assistive technologies to read and navigate the website.
+Since it generates static HTML files with no dynamic elements, it is much easier for screen readers and other assistive technologies to read and navigate the website.